Site Overlay

 Earth Day Every Day

 Let’s celebrate this great earth every day, not just one day each year.
-Here are a few small changes everyone can make that can make a huge difference.
+Here are a few changes everyone can make that can make a huge difference– for the most IMPACTFUL WAY to help Mother Earth, skip down to number 5!

 1. OFFER A WATER SOURCE Birds, bees, and other small animals need water: why not put out a bath or shallow pool in your yard?
 As you probably already know every living thing needs 4 things to thrive and survive.
 Those are food, water, shelter and space.
 Water, especially in the heat of the summer, is often difficult to find if you live outside and don’t have the luxury of turning a knob on a faucet.
 Offering a bird bath is an easy thing everyone can do.
 And if you want to make it friendly to small animals too, like our native bees, or butterflies, put out a small bowl or shallow tin filled with small marbles or pebbles.
 Adding a solar sprayer or mister may attract more birds.